Rosemary Griggs banner

 “loath y will be to charge my father who hath as myche to do wt that lytell levyng he hathe as any man that y knowe”

 However, there are indications that by 1536 Sir Philip Champernowne may have been in some financial difficulty.
 He had shouldered a portion of the massive debt racked up by his father-in-law.
 Sir Edmund Carew had been selling off Carew lands in the years preceding his death to fund his position as a leading military adviser and diplomat under both Henry VII and his son.
-(Documents in the National Archives show that John Gilbert of Compton was one of those to whom Sir Edmund owed a hefty sum when he died.)
-As early as 1510 we find Philip named in the Pardon Roll as guarantor for Sir Edmund’s debts, along with his brother-in-law Thomas Carew of Bickleigh.
-In 1517 Philip is listed alongside the late Sir Edmund and his oeldest son, William Carew, as still owing money to the Crown.
+(Documents in the National Archives show that Sir Edmund owed a hefty sum to John Gilbert of Compton.)
+As early as 1510, we find Philip named in the Pardon Roll as guarantor for Sir Edmund’s debts, along with his brother-in-law Thomas Carew of Bickleigh.
+In 1517 Philip’s name is alongside the late Sir Edmund’s and that of his eldest son, William Carew, as still owing money to the Crown.

-In 1528 Philip transferred the prestigious manor of Ashton Rohant in Oxfordshire, said to be his father's favourite manor (John Champernowne died there), to Henry Courtenay, Marquess of Exeter, to whom he was related through his mother Margaret.
-Perhaps this settled some outstanding debts, but it is clear that Philip still owed money to the Marquess in 1538.
-After Courtenay’s arrest we find Philip frantically trying to convince the Duke of Norfolk that he only had anything to do with the Marquess, for whom he deputised as Warden of the Stannaries, because of some outstanding bonds.
+In 1528 Philip transferred the prestigious manor of Ashton Rohant in Oxfordshire, said to be his father’s favourite manor (John Champernowne died there), to Henry Courtenay, Marquess of Exeter, a relative through his mother Margaret.
+Perhaps this settled some outstanding debts, but Philip still owed money to the Marquess in 1538.
+After Courtenay’s arrest, we find Sir Philip frantically trying to convince the Duke of Norfolk that he only had anything to do with the Marquess, for whom he deputised as Warden of the Stannaries, because of some outstanding bonds.
 In December 1538, Norfolk writes to Thomas Cromwell:

 “This night after I had supped, Sir Philip Shamborne (Champernowne) desired to speak with me.
-He said he was in danger for my lord Marquis in divers bonds and only "used familiarity" with him till they were discharged, when he intended to give up the office of the Stannery under him.”
-Leters and Papers, Foreign and domestic, Herny VIII, vol 13,oart 2.
+He said he was in danger for my lord Marquis in divers bonds and only “used familiarity” with him till they were discharged, when he intended to give up the office of the Stannary under him.”
+Letters and Papers, Foreign and domestic, Henry VIII, vol 13,part 2.
 August - December 1538.

 Another argument advanced in the past against Kat being Philip’s daughter is that Philip’s wife, Katherine Carew, may have been too young to be Kat’s mother.
-Kat is thought to have been born by 1505.
-It is very difficult to pinpoint Katherine Carew’s birthdate, but her parents’ marriage settlement survives and is dated 1479, when Sir Edmund Carew was 15.
-The eldest son, William, was born in 1483, verified in his father’s IPM, but the dates of birth of other children are uncertain.
-Katherine Carew and Philip Champernowne were already married and living at Aston Rohant when Sir John Champernowne died in 1503 as mentioned in John's Inquisition Post Mortem.
-So it seems quite plausible that Katherine Carew was of child bearing age by 1505.
+It is very difficult to pinpoint Katherine Carew’s birthdate, but her parents’ marriage settlement survives, dated 1479, when Sir Edmund Carew was 15.
+The eldest son, William, was born in 1483, verified by his father’s IPM, but the dates of birth of other children are uncertain.
+Katherine Carew and Philip Champernowne were already married and living at Aston Rohant when Sir John Champernowne died in 1503, as mentioned in Sir John’s Inquisition Post Mortem.
+So it seems quite plausible that Katherine Carew was of childbearing age and could have given birth to Kat in or just before 1505.

-Kat was single when Philip’s will was proved, only marrying later in 1545.
-Sir Philip mentions his wife Katherine as still living, as well as Katherine the widow of his son John Champernowne.
-He mentions his younger son Arthur (aged 21 in 1545) and his six year old grandson and heir, Henry, son of his deceased elder son John.
-But he makes his eldest daughter Katherine Champernowne his executor along with George Carew clerk, his wife's younger brother.
+Sir Philip mentions his wife Katherine as still living, as well as another Katherine, the widow of his son John Champernowne.
+He mentions his younger son Arthur (aged 21 in 1545) and his six-year-old grandson and heir, Henry, son of his deceased elder son John.
+But he makes his eldest daughter Katherine Champernowne his executor along with George Carew (clerk), his wife’s younger brother.

-Vivian’s record of the Herald’s Visitations of Devon is not particularly helpful in this instance.
-It lists only four daughters of Philip Champernowne: Elizabeth, Joan, wife of Sir Anthony Denny, Frances wife of Roger Budockshed, and Katherine, wife of Gilbert and Raleigh.
-The prime purpose of the Heralds’ enquiries was to establish who had the right to bear arms and descent through the male line.
-So the Visitation records are often less reliable for girls and for younger sons.
-Vivian has omitted not only Kat but also the second daughter named Joan.
+Vivian’s record of the Herald’s Visitations of Devon is not helpful in this instance.
+It lists only four daughters of Philip Champernowne: Elizabeth, Joan, wife of Sir Anthony Denny, Frances, wife of Roger Budockshed, and Katherine, wife of Gilbert and Raleigh.
+The prime purpose of the Heralds’ enquiries was to establish who had the right to bear arms and the descent through the male line.
+So the Visitation records are often less reliable for girls and younger sons.
+Vivian has omitted not only Kat, but also the second daughter named Joan.
 There is clear evidence that this Joan “the elder” who married Robert Gamage of Coity, was in fact Sir Philip’s daughter.
 In a letter dated 1584, Sir Walter Raleigh writes to Sir Edward Stradling concerning the heiress Barbara Gamage.
-Raleigh writes
+Raleigh writes:-

 Her father and my selfe came from tow sisters, Sir Philip Champernowne’s daughters.”

-She cannot be the same Joan who married Sir Anthony Denny since Robert Gamage of Coity was still living in 1538.
-So Vivian is proved to be incorrect in the case of the two Joan’s and may be equally in error in leaving Kat’s name off the list.
+This cannot be the same Joan who married Sir Anthony Denny, since Robert Gamage of Coity was still living in 1538m when Joan Champernowne married Antony Denny.
+Vivian, proved incorrect about the two Joans, may be equally in error in leaving Kat’s name off the list.

 Same name siblings living at the same time?

-Thomas Howard, 2nd Duke of Norfolk (1443 – 21 May 1524) who had two living daughters named Elizabeth and two living sons named Thomas.( He may also have had two sons named Richard, although the records are not clear and these may be the same person.)
+Thomas Howard, 2nd Duke of Norfolk (1443 – 21 May 1524) who had two living daughters named Elizabeth and two living sons named Thomas.( He may also have had two sons named Richard, although the records are not clear, these may be the same person.)

 John Paston I (10 October 1421 – 21 or 22 May 1466) who had two sons named John – Sir John Paston who was born before 15 April 1442 and who died November 1479 to be succeeded by his brother of the same name, Sir John Paston (1444 – 28 August 1504)